GETTING TO MACKINAC ISLAND

 Here’s a rundown on the most common ways of making your way to Mackinac Island:

-- For visitors who plan to arrive on Mackinac Island by ferry boat, there are two companies that provide service from both Mackinaw City and St. Ignace.
-Shepler’s Mackinac Island Ferry and Star Line Mackinac Island Hydro-Jet Ferry offer passenger ferries back and forth from the mainland every 30 minutes or so during the primary tourist season, from late April through the end of October.
+For visitors who plan to arrive on Mackinac Island by ferry boat, there are two companies that provide service from both Mackinaw City and St. Ignace.
+Shepler’s Mackinac Island Ferry and Star Line – now known as Mackinac Island Ferry Company offer passenger ferries back and forth from the mainland every 30 minutes or so during the primary tourist season, from late April through the end of October.
 Your luggage will come on the ferry to Mackinac Island with you, and you also may bring a leashed pet and your own bicycle on board if you wish.

 Once your ferry boat arrives at Mackinac Island, you can retrieve your luggage and bring it to your place of lodging.
 Mackinac Island Taxi service is available.
 Some places to stay will have dock porters take care of your luggage for you and bring it from the ferry docks to your room.